 Procedures for Exams for Acceleration of specific courses without prior instruction:

 High School Courses: Please review the course list for offered exams posted on the UT website.
-Each semester exam ordered is 3 hours.
+Each semester exam ordered has a 3-hour time limit.
 For full course credit, Semester 1 (A) and Semester 2 (B) would need to be ordered to receive a full year's credit.
 A student may not attempt to earn credit by examination for a specific high school course more than two times.

 Location and Schedule: